Overview

 - View their booking history

-- See total proposals and itineraries they’ve generated
+- See total Journeys they’ve generated

 - Compare agents within same agency